 - Hanging clothes is good old-fashioned exercise

-While I was in Jamaica I noticed that nearly every house had a clothes line.
-So when I mentioned it to our tourist guide, she told me that her doctor recommended line drying for good health especially for diabetes.
+A friend once told me that her doctor recommended line drying for good health.
 Makes sense since the sun offers vitamins and kills germs.

 If you don’t like the crunchy feeling that you get from hanging up towels and jeans, dry them 3/4 of the time on the line, and finish the load in the dryer.

 Vinegar in the wash is also a great way to kill odors–even odors as foul as cigarette smoke.
 Don’t worry about your clothes coming out smelling like pickles, the vinegar smell also washes away in the water and gives the clothes a good cleaning.

-Empty your dishwasher every night, or put your hand washed dishes away.
-This clears space up for the next day’s activities.
+Empty your dishwasher every night and put your hand washed dishes away.
+This clears up space for the next day’s activities.
 Keep on top of dishes that don’t fit into the dishwasher and wash them as soon as each one is emptied.
 Pots, pans, plastic bowls and juice jugs can clutter a sink, and a cluttered sink takes the charm away from any dining experience.

 Find a liquid soap with an aroma that’s pleasing.
 It will make your dishwashing experience a more pleasurable one and your hands will smell great.

 Every time you wash the dishes, also take a moment to sweep the kitchen floor.

-In addition to your daily duties, which I will outline below, set your timer for 10 minutes three times/day and tidy things up.
+In addition to your daily duties, which I will outline on the following pages, set your timer for 10 minutes three times/day and tidy things up.
 You’ll be surprised at how much you can achieve in only 10 minutes time.
 I like to do this after breakfast, lunch and supper.
 This step is in addition to laundry, dishes, and shedding your junk, which we’ll get to next.

 Again, set your timer, but this time it’s only for 10 minutes/day.
 Tackle any cluttered area that you desire and discard junk.
 Have one box for “giveaways,” and another for “throwaways.”